 Panting, Faye reached her paddle across the gap between the two rafts.
 “Grandma!
 Grab it!”
 Edie caught the end of the paddle with one hand as she tightened her grip on Ruth’s hand with the other.
 At that moment, the back end of the stock tank hit a submerged log near shore and both rafts lurch around in the opposite direction.
 Dave reached over to grab Ruth’s other arm while Agnes tried vainly to control their wild swing by jamming her paddle between the rocks just twelves inches below the surface of the water.

 A great wail went up from both crews.

 “I don’t know how much longer I can hold on,” Edie yelled.

 Just then, a horn blast made their heads swivel toward shore.
 Hands reached out to bring the panting rafters to safety.

 “Who won?”
 Ruth gasped.
 At that moment, an empty green plastic bottle floated loose from her raft.

 “Get that raft out of the water before it comes apart,” Andy Cooper yelled from shore where he’d been standing snug and warm in his jacket and jeans.
-He’d helped his brother Charlie with the first couple of raft races when they were much younger.
-Nowadays, Andy considered himself much wiser and he figured he’d earned the right to watch from shore.
-“I got five-cent deposits on those soda bottles and I want them all back.”
+He’d helped his brother Charlie with the first couple of raft races when they were much younger but nowadays, Andy figured he’d earned the right to watch from shore.
+“I got five-cent deposits on each of those soda bottles and I want them all back.”